denis-314/Kubernetes-single-node-with-Ansible-playbooks/README.md

-Follow the below steps to deploy a Kubernetes Cluster using Ansible Playbooks on Ubuntu 20.04
+Follow the below Deployment Steps to deploy a Kubernetes Cluster using Ansible Playbooks on Ubuntu 20.04

-1. On Master Control Plane, run the kubernetes_install.yml.
-Use the Deployment steps below.
+1. On Master Control Plane, follow the Deployment Steps from below, but use the kubernetes_install.yml
    	- Change the Node Name in steps „9.
 Set node hostname” and „22. taint node master”

 3. To find the join command, on Master Control Plane, run:

        kubeadm token create --print-join-command

-4. On Nodes, run the kubernetes_install_node.yml.
-Use the same Deployment steps
+4. If you want to add aditional nodes, run the same Deployment Steps from below on each Node, but use the kubernetes_install_node.yml file instead
    	- Change the Node Name in step „9.
 Set node hostname”
    	- Run the join command obtained previously at step 3: